theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiaeuk.md

 !!! info "Input read data"

-    The TheiaEuk_PE workflow takes in Illumina paired-end read data.
+    The TheiaEuk_Illumina_PE workflow takes in Illumina paired-end read data.
 Read file names should end with `.fastq` or `.fq`, with the optional addition of `.gz`.
 When possible, Theiagen recommends zipping files with [gzip](https://www.gnu.org/software/gzip/) prior to Terra upload to minimize data upload time.

     By default, the workflow anticipates 2 x 150bp reads (i.e. the input reads were generated using a 300-cycle sequencing kit).
 Modifications to the optional parameter for `trim_minlen` may be required to accommodate shorter read data, such as the 2 x 75bp reads generated using a 150-cycle sequencing kit.